Bourrée in E minor

 A bourrée was a type of dance that originated in France with quick duple meter and an upbeat.
 Though the bourrée was popular as a social dance and shown in theatrical ballets during the reign of Louis XIV of France, the Bourrée in E minor was not intended for dancing.
 Nonetheless, some of the elements of the dance are incorporated in the piece.

-Bach wrote his lute pieces in a traditional score rather than in lute tablature, and some believe that Bach played his lute pieces on the keyboard.
+Bach wrote his "lute" pieces in a traditional score rather than in lute tablature, and it is believed that Bach played these pieces on the Lautenwerk, a keyboard instrument acoustically imitating the lute.
 No original script of the Suite in E minor for Lute by Bach is known to exist.
 However, in the collection of one of Bach's pupils, Johann Ludwig Krebs, there is one piece ("Praeludio – con la Suite da Gio: Bast.
 Bach") that has written "aufs Lauten Werck" ("for the lute-harpsichord") in unidentified handwriting.
 Some argue that despite this reference, the piece was meant to be played on the lute as demonstrated by the texture.
 Others argue that since the piece was written in E minor, it would be incompatible with the baroque lute which was tuned to D minor.
-Nevertheless, it may be played with other string instruments, such as the guitar, mandola or mandocello, and keyboard instruments, and it is especially well-known among guitarists.
+Nevertheless, it may be played with other string instruments, such as the guitar, mandola or mandocello, and keyboard instruments, and it is especially well known among guitarists.
 The tempo of the piece is fairly quick and smooth.
 It also demonstrates counterpoint, as the two voices move independently of one another.
 Furthermore, the Bourrée in E minor demonstrates binary form.